pwssnk/py-usvfs/README.md

 4. Build `python-extension` in Release/win32 and Release/x64 configurations using MSVC
 5. Run `./build-wheels.bat` to build Python wheel packages for 64-bits and 32-bits CPython
 6. You can now install the .whl files in `dist/` using `pip install [wheelname].whl`

+## Documentation
+Currently, no extensive documentation is available.
+Please refer to the source code and Python docstrings.
+See below for a basic usage example.

 ## Basic usage